zvjaceslavs/intshare/Telephony/Voice_Gateways/template_grandstream_ht813_snmpv2/5.0/README.md

 ## Description

-## Description Simple ports and uptime checking for Grandstream HT813 gateway Be sure that you turned on SNMPv2 on device Made by http://itprofit32.ru ## Overview Port and uptime monitoring for Grandstream HT813 gateway.
-Be sure, that you turned on SNMPv2 on the gateway. ## Author Alexander Zverev
+Simple ports and uptime checking for Grandstream HT813 gateway Be sure that you turned on SNMPv2 on device Made by http://itprofit32.ru

 ## Overview